 Students learn about the tools of genomics and can apply these tools to increase their understanding of plant function.
-Topics include: Accessing and utilising bioinformatics resources for plant biotechnology; Identification of candidate genes using genetic information (positional cloning), using biochemical and expression analysis (microarray analysis, proteomics, metabolomics); characterization and functional analysis of candidate genes: transformation, mutant populations, knockout systems, heterologous expression systems, protein analysis.
+Topics include: Accessing and utilising bioinformatics resources for plant biotechnology; Identification of candidate genes using genetic information (positional cloning); Understanding genome sequencing technologies and when to use them characterization and functional analysis of candidate genes: transformation, mutant populations, and knockout systems.

 Course Coordinator: Associate Professor Stuart Roy

 The full timetable of all activities for this course can be accessed from Course Planner.

 The aim of this course is to expose students to the components of plant